ava-labs/hypersdk/README.md

 the block

 TODO: charge for storage read/create/modify on disk

+#### Avoiding Complex Consruction
+When generating a transaction, all users need to specify is the max fee that they will pay.
+The amount of units used are inferred...

+The downside of this approach is that this inference is pessimistic and you may need a larger balance than otherwise to perform txs.

+The other side of this is that it reduces the viability of dust accounts.

+#### No Priority Fees
+Transactions are executed in FIFO order.

+#### Storage
+Chunks = 64B

+TODO: only charge to get key/modify at bondary of tx...each access is really a compute question and should be charged

+To hide this complexity from the user, everything other than compute units are done in the background.
+Just need to add uint16 to end of any keys to indicate the max bytes they could store.

 ### Account Abstraction
 The `hypersdk` makes no assumptions about how `Actions` (the primitive for